pelican-eggs/games-steamcmd/satisfactory/README.md

 - Send Gameplay Data (Crash Reports)
 - Network Quality

+> [!WARNING]
+> Currently, Tier 0 (Onboarding) is not possible to play on a dedicated server and it will be automatically unlocked, even if you upload a save in Tier 0.
+If you would like to play the beginning of the game with Onboarding, it is recommended you play local multiplayer first, and then upload your save after completing Tier 0.

 ___

 ### Save Files

-An existing save file (including single-player saves) can currently be uploaded to the server via two different methods:

-- "Manage Saves" tab via an admin client in-game (Recommended)
-- Manually via the File Manager or SFTP

-Save files are located in this directory:
+> [!CAUTION]
+> Stopping the server **does not** currently save your game!
+Ensure it is saved before stopping the server!

+Save files are located in the following directory, but can be more easily downloaded to your local computer in-game via the Server Manager under the "Manage Saves" tab (admins only).

 ```md
 /home/container/.config/Epic/FactoryGame/Saved/SaveGames/server
 ```

-> [!NOTE]
-> A manually uploaded save will only load if it is...\
-> (a.) loaded manually via the "Manage Saves" tab in-game\
-> (b.) it is the only save file present\
-> or (c.) its existing session name (not its file name) matches the existing save's session name *and* has the most recent time stamp.

-> [!WARNING]
-> Stopping the server **does not** currently save your game!
-Ensure it is saved before stopping the server.
+An existing save file (including single-player saves) can be uploaded to the server via the Server Manager as well and loaded under the same tab.

 If you have forgotten your administrator password or would generally like to reset your server as if it were new, you can delete the following file: